denniswon/magic-passport/GAS_OPTIMIZATION.md

 ## **Terms and Conditions**

 - Rewards, payable in BICO tokens, will be based on their USD value at distribution.
-- Biconomy reserves the right to alter the program's terms or discontinue at its discretion.
+- Magic reserves the right to alter the program's terms or discontinue at its discretion.
-- Reward tiers will be determined by the Biconomy team based on the evaluation criteria.
+- Reward tiers will be determined by the Magic team based on the evaluation criteria.

 This program is a unique opportunity for developers to showcase their expertise, contribute to a more efficient ecosystem, and earn rewards for their innovative solutions.
 We eagerly anticipate your contributions and the enhancements your optimizations will bring to our smart contracts.